 If you don’t see something that aligns with your interests or have questions about a specific program, please reach out!

 NAMI In Our Own Voice

-NAMI In Our Own Voice presentations change attitudes, assumptions and stereotypes by describing the reality of living with mental illness.
-People with mental health conditions share their powerful personal stories in this presentation, which can be facilitated in 40, 60, or 90 minutes.
+During NAMI In Our Own Voice presentations, people with mental health conditions share their powerful personal stories in order to change attitudes, assumptions, and stereotypes.
+Presentations can be 40, 60, or 90 minutes long.
+All presentations provide

 - A first-hand account of what it’s like to live with a mental illness.
 Presenters humanize this misunderstood topic by demonstrating that it’s possible – and common – to live well with mental illness.

 - A chance to ask the presenters questions, which allows for a deeper understanding of mental health conditions.

 - The understanding that every person with a mental illness can hope for a bright future.

 NAMI In Our Own Voice is open to all audiences who are interested in understanding mental health and wellness.
 Presentations can be accommodated to groups of any size.
 There is nominal program fee for workshop materials and facilitation.
 To schedule a NAMI In Our Own Voice presentation for your group or organization, please click the button below and complete a request form.
 For any additional questions, contact Senior Director of Programs & Community Engagement, Jaime Clark, at firstname.lastname@example.org.